Setting up and Filming Young Performer Self-Tapes

 A guide from Spotlight's Audio Visual Specialist, Nicholas Peel, on the basics of preparing and filming young performer self-tapes.

 The idea of self-taping can be a little intimidating if a young performer has never done one before or if they're more used to traditional casting room auditions.
 But fear not!
 We've put together this practical guide to arm you with all the information needed to ace a self-tape.
+It is important to note that online safety for children is always paramount, so an adult should be present in the space when filming a self-tape or attending an online audition if the young performer is under 18.

 Setting up a space